dwilding/frogtab/README.md

 the frogtab.com server creates a personal link that you can use to send tasks to your main device.

 If you prefer to self-host Frogtab, you can use [Frogtab Local](https://github.com/dwilding/frogtab/releases).
-Frogtab Local supports personal links, but your device will still be registered with frogtab.com.
+Frogtab Local supports personal links, but your device will be registered with frogtab.com.
 Frogtab Local does not include a self-hostable registration server.

 ## How your personal link works

  1. When you register your device, Frogtab generates a PGP key pair in your browser.

-    Frogtab then sends the public key to the server.
+    Your device then sends the public key to the server.
     The private key never leaves your device.

     See the `register` function in [help.html](app/help.html).